leejeongho3214/armo_pose_estimation/README.md

 1. count means to stop the training when valid loss don't fall after series of 5 epoch

-2. It saves automatically the check-point.pth whenever valid loss fall. \bar Thus if you don't want to resume the check-point, insert "--reset"
+2. It saves automatically the check-point.pth whenever valid loss fall.
+Thus if you don't want to resume the check-point, insert "--reset"